 - Fish out of Water: Part of the show's drama.
 Doug D'Mello, despite being of Indian ancestry, was born and raised in Toronto.
 As such, he finds some things strange in India like arranged marriage and a Mumbai Police constable letting a street kid go for stealing his wallet.
 It doesn't help that some Indians are reminding him that he's not raised in India, so he doesn't comprehend the situation.

 - Generic Ethnic Crime Gang: Doug gets tangled up with a local organized crime gang in Mumbai led by Gopal Chandekar.
 Of course, they don't stand out as an ethnic gang, per se, because they're also Indian.
+However, they did when he first encountered their members in Canada.

 - Good Is Not Nice: We first see Devo strong-arming a suspect into telling him about a bank robbery.
 He comes off as prickly at best to begin with, and resents Doug interfering in his jurisdiction.
 However, he turns out to be an honest cop, unlike his superior, helping Doug and Priya go after Gopal.